Contents

 displayed at the bottom of the Calendar Items area.
 This message

-events will be displayed.
+events, tasks, and notes will be displayed.

 Any tab having one or more active filters will have its name